raphaelgatti/v2-ach-api-docs/source/includes/_fundingsrcs.md

 ?>
 ```

+## Get a Funding Source by ID

-Retrieve a list of Funding Sources that belong to an Account.
+Retrieve a Funding Source by ID.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth access token with the `Funding` <a href="#oauth-scopes">scope</a>.</li>